wohaco/despace/venus.md

 <p style="page-break-after:always"> </p>

 ### EVN‑085 (T)
-Surface: tesserae investigations, ranged.
+Surface: tessera investigations, ranged.

 Spacecraft:

    1. [Venera‑15](venera_15_16.md) (1983.06.02), [Venera‑16](venera_15_16.md) (1983.06.07).
-The tesserae were the oldest areas of the planet's crust & were often overlapped by lava flows.
+The tessera were the oldest areas of the planet's crust & were often overlapped by lava flows.

 Future/proposed missions:

    1. [DAVINCI](davinci.md) (…).
-Before it reaches the surface, the DAVINCI probe would take the photos of the planet's ridged terrain — «tesserae» to explore its origin & tectonic, volcanic, & weathering history.
+Before it reaches the surface, the DAVINCI probe would take the photos of the planet's ridged terrain — «tessera» to explore its origin & tectonic, volcanic, & weathering history.
    1. [EnVision](envision.md) (…).
-Representing about 10 % of the Venus surface, tesserae may represent the oldest terrain on Venus.
+Representing about 10 % of the Venus surface, tessera may represent the oldest terrain on Venus.
 The processes which have shaped them are unknown.
 They have never been visited by any lander, so their composition is unknown.
 They might be either felsic (formed in a water‑rich environment) or mafic rock types.
 Detailed morphology & their tectonic features, coupled with characterisation of surface emissivity & subsurface features, will provide an extensive investigation of these regions.
    1. [Venus Mobile Explorer](venus_mobile_explorer.md) (…).
-Remote study of tesserae (visualization) in optical wavelengths with very high spatial resolution will allow a new look at the physical processes that contributed to the evolution of the surface of Venus.
+Remote study of tessera (visualization) in optical wavelengths with very high spatial resolution will allow a new look at the physical processes that contributed to the evolution of the surface of Venus.

 <p style="page-break-after:always"> </p>

 ### EVN‑086 (T)
-Surface: tesserae investigations, close.
+Surface: tessera investigations, close.

 Spacecraft: